 Before we think about protecting ourselves from malicious entities on the internet, we should consider protecting ourselves from the VPN app itself.
 In fact, we should always check if the app has viruses or malware before we install it on our device, regardless of whether it’s a VPN app or another.

 Official App Stores have thousands of apps, and even though they scan them with top-level technology, some of them might still be tools for cybercriminals in disguise.

 When the users install such apps, their device gets infected, and their data gets harvested by the attackers.
 That’s why we always run the app we want to download through virus scans before we set them up on our device.

 WeVPN is no different, which is why it, too, got a virus scan of its own.
 The provider was doing an excellent job so far in our evaluation, and it continued its winning streak in this department as well.

 We scanned the Mac WeVPN installer for malware, viruses, or any malicious software.
 According to 59 credible sources, WeVPN is completely clean and safe to use.

 When using a Virtual Private Network, all traffic originating from a user’s computer is routed through its network.
 The VPN’s main job here is to encrypt the data, anonymize it, and hide it from online entities such as ISPs and cybercriminals.

-What’s worse is that the VPN would be giving the illusion of browsing the internet safely, where in reality, the user would be compromising everything without even knowing.
+What’s worse is that the VPN would give the illusion of browsing the internet safely, when in reality, the user would be compromising everything without even knowing.